City based hospital to ramp up bed capacity to treat COVID patients | Health

-a City based hospital on Saturday said it would ramp up bed capacity from 340 to 500 to treat COVID-19 patients in two weeks to tackle the increasing number of cases reported in Bengaluru.
+A city based hospital on Saturday said it would ramp up bed capacity from 340 to 500 in two weeks to treat COVID-19 patients as steps towards tackling the increasing number of cases reported in Bengaluru.
 The M S Ramaiah Hospital took the decision after a meeting with Deputy Chief Minister Dr C N Ashwath Narayan, who visited the hospital.

 He also held discussions with the college staff, inspected COVID wards through CCTV and expressed satisfaction about the facilities, a hospital press release said.
 Dr Narayan said the hospital's gesture to voluntarily treat COVID-19 patients and offer additional beds asked was laudable, at a time when many private hospitals were thinking twice about offering 50 per cent of the beds to the government, despite repeated requests.